 Poor Documentation

 Although the framework features a single, central base of knowledge (just like Flutter), even the proponents of React Native admit that the documentation could be better.
+Although the official documentation has improved significantly since its 2023 redesign, parts of the ecosystem still rely on unofficial blogs or community wikis.

 Lots of connectible native libraries…but